getargv/.github/profile/README.md

 - [getargv/getargv](https://github.com/getargv/getargv)
 - [getargv/homebrew-tap](https://github.com/getargv/homebrew-tap)

-## Public vs private repos
+## Public vs Private Repos

 All repos that allow you to install the library that provides the actual functionality are private, the rest are public.
-In order to get access to the `getargv` cli tool or `libgetargv` for use in your own projects (via language bindings or directly using the c library) sign up to sponsor me at the appropriate tier for your use.
+In order to get access to the `getargv` cli tool or `libgetargv` for use in your own projects (via language bindings or directly using the C library) sign up to sponsor me at the appropriate tier for your use.